-How did I get into decluttering?
+How did I get into this work?

 Who do I work with?

-If you visited my house right now it certainly wouldn’t look perfect, because I believe people are more important than having a spotless house… However things at home do have a place and we always aim to keep clutter at bay.
+If you visited my house right now it certainly wouldn’t look perfect, because I believe people are more important than having a spotless house… However things at home all have a place and we always aim to keep clutter at bay.

 - Our lovely dog Rosie- rescued from Greece in 2016

 - Community and diversity – learning from people different from me

 The professional stuff: